Gothic Grandma LLC

 What Problem MUSE Solves

 Problem: Modern interactive fiction, educational software, and AI-driven storytelling systems are built on static scripts or probabilistic text generation.
 They can be immersive, but they do not simulate causality.
 Their characters do not truly perceive, decide, or change in response to integrated biological, psychological, and social forces.
-Consequences in these platforms are authored, not emergent.

 Solution: MUSE enables embodied, scientifically grounded simulation where: